NOUIY/aws-cdk-guide/v2/assets.md

   }
 ```

-The code for the main AWS CDK app should look like the following\.
+The code for the main AWS CDK app should look like the following.

 ------
 #### [ TypeScript ]